 As soon as they took over, they began a complete renovation of the cellars and wine-making facilities.
 This was followed by a new look for the wines in the marketplace.
 Starting with the 2013 vintage, the new labels featured an updated design.
 The bottles of Chateau Lafaurie Peyraguey now include an engraved logo that looks like it the bottle was Lalique factory.
 They are just stunning.

-Part of the plans made by the new owner Silvio Denz for Chateau Lafaurie Peyraguey include decreasing the yields and production to improve the quality.
+Part of the plans made by the new owner Silvio Denz for Chateau Lafaurie Peyraguey includes decreasing the yields and production to improve the quality.
 Future vintages will only use grapes from the best 17 hectares of vines for the Grand Vin.
-The portion of land that is being leased by estate is going to be off loaded.
+The portion of land that is being leased by the estate is going to be offloaded.

 Chateau Lafaurie Peyraguey Vineyards, Terroir, Grapes, Winemaking

 In Sauternes, they have parcels that are adjacent to Clos-Haut-Peyraguey, Rabaud Promis and dArche.
 The vineyards have a terroir of silica gravel and clay with gravel and limestone soils.
 The vines are planted to a density that is kept at an even 6,666 vines per hectare.
 On average, the vines are close to 40 years of age.
 However, they have old vines that date all the way back to 1926.

 To produce the wine of Chateau Lafaurie Peyraguey, after vertical pressing, vinification takes place in new and used, French oak barrels.
 The wine is aged in an average of 60% new, French oak barrels for 18 – 20 months.
 The amount of new oak and time in the bottle varies, depending on the character and quality of the vintage.

 Chateau Lafaurie Peyraguey produces an average of 4,500 cases of Sauternes per year.
 There is a second wine, La Chapelle de Lafaurie Peyraguey.
 The estate also makes 2 dry white wines, Le Brut de Lafaurie and Le Lys de Lafaurie-Peyraguey,which made its debut with the 2014 vintage